It is the fastest week in media, ladies and gentlemen.

 Now, Weinstein says that this is an argument that's just being discussed seriously in some circles right now.

-Six seismologists were convicted of poorly communicating the risks of a major earthquake.
+In 2009, six seismatologists were convicted of poorly communicating the risks of a major earthquake.

-And then when an earthquake struck, the scientists were sentenced to six years in jail for downplaying the risks.
+And then, when an earthquake struck, the scientists were sentenced to six years in jail for downplaying the risks.

-Torsello and Weinstein want a similar approach for climate change.
+Torcello and Weinstein want a similar approach for climate change.

-Apparently, six seismologists downplayed the earthquake risk.
+Okay, so apparently, six seismatologists downplayed the earthquake risk.

 Then an earthquake happened, so they want to put these guys in jail.

-Well, Ergo, I, and a few nameless others, are opposing global warming.
+Well, Ergo, I, and a few nameless others are opposing global warming.

 When it happens, they want me put in jail, and it's happening now.